DevrelSpace/Devrel-Notebook/Developer-Experience/README.md

 **Information Architecture**

 You should always be thinking as a Developer Experience Engineer about information architecture.
 Whether it's a design of your API, SDK, repo or API documentation.
 It should be easy to navigate and intuitive to follow.
 Always think who you're designing for to make the entry level appropriate.
-No matter how great your SDK is if you don't have proper information architecture in place, devs won't use it.
+No matter how great your SDK is if you don't have proper information architecture in place, developers won't use it.

 Another important thing in that field is information sharing.
-To be more specific when it comes to your efforts - Updates Sharing.
+To be more specific - updates sharing.

 Types of changes important for notifying developers: